-Forks lowered by 2 inches in the triple clamps.
+Forks raised by 2 inches in the triple clamps.

-The seat is thinned down to reduce the height by 1 inch.
+The seat is thinned down to reduce the ride height by 2 inchs.

-As to the original suspension design of the FXS, it is ill designed.
+As to the original suspension design of the FXS, It could be better.
 Understand that I have raced GP, MX, Cow Trails, Woods and some of that riding was on an OSSA Pioneer, Cushman, Kawasakis and others.